 Happy Valentine`s day, guys!

 Impress your loved ones with this beautiful and delicious doughnut sushi.
 Decorate your sushi with most freshness and yummiest sushi toppings.
 Rich salmon, fatty sashimi tuna, crunchy tobiko, fresh cucumber, creamy avocado, and nutty sesame seeds.
-The pink adds a fun twist to your meal thanks to the secret ingredient, beet juice.
+The pink adds a fun twist to your meal thanks to the secret ingredient, beetroot juice.

 Eat them with chopsticks or just wrap using a nori sheet.
 Best served with a glass of chilled sparkling sake.